Holographic Schwinger Effect in Anisotropic Media: Background geometry

 where $b(z)=e^{cz^2/2}$ is the warp factor, and $c$ represents the deviation from conformality. g(z) is the blackening function.
-For convenience, we set the AdS radius $L$ to be one.
-And all the quantities are dimensionless units.
-The function $g(z)$ is given as
+As we know, the hot matter produced in the early stage of relativistic heavy ion collisions is anisotropic where the longitudinal and transverse expansion are different.
+Therefore, our goal is to use the anisotropic metric to qualitatively simulate this anisotropy of relativistic heavy ion collisions by the dynamical exponent $\nu$.
+Following Ref.\cite{Arefeva:2018hyo}, we take all physical quantities as dimensionless units and set the AdS radius $L$ to one.
+By solving the equation of motion obtained from the above action, the function $g(z)$ can be calculated as

 and